US-Canada Tariffs: More than just economics in the oyster industry

 “The uncertainty is definitely stressful,” said Precious, “and the impact on small oyster farmers is particularly severe.
 Many of these producers rely on direct relationships with wholesalers and distributors.”

 While larger companies may absorb the added costs more easily, smaller farmers are left extra vulnerable.
-Oyster farms operate in rural areas, and rarely do they have the financial buffer to withstand the added impact from tariffs.
-Additionally, the uncertainty alone is making the situation more difficult for farmers, distributors, and restaurants to plan, resulting in increased stress over expenses, jobs, and distribution.
+Oyster farms rarely have much financial buffer to withstand added financial blows like taking price reductions due to tariffs.
+Additionally, the uncertainty alone is making the situation more unsettling for farmers, distributors, and restaurants to plan — resulting in increased stress over expenses, jobs, and distribution.

 Ways to mitigate the shocks

-Rowe is looking to European producers to diversify her menu offerings.
+Some importers mentioned an interest in adding European oysters to diversify menu offerings.
 While Precious Oysters takes proactive steps like offering a 2:1 ratio of US to Canadian oysters, prioritizing local oysters while giving her clients variety.

 Other strategies include stocking up on oysters, especially if distributors or restaurants have cold storage and commercial kitchens.
-Oysters can be safely stored in the right conditions for up to four weeks, according to the Oyster Master Guild.
+Oysters can be safely stored in the right conditions for up to four weeks.
 These measures can provide some cushion against disruptions caused by tariff-related price hikes or delays.

 “Some of the most resilient people.”

-Oyster farming is one of the most physically and emotionally demanding jobs.
-Added to that, the oyster industry is especially vulnerable to climate change, especially freezes, hurricanes, and the ocean’s rising temperatures and acidification.
+Oyster farming is one of the most physically demanding jobs - requiring long days, heavy lifting, and exposure to extreme weather.
+Added to that, it is especially vulnerable to climate change-related impacts like freezes, hurricanes, and the ocean’s rising temperatures and acidification.

 By Elizabeth Nicoletti Sheehy, Washington, DC